utep-cs-systems-courses/arch1-lab1-tokenizer-liannae5/src/README.md

 updated the string using word_terminator to find the end of the word before each iteration of the for-loop, it allowed each word to be tokenized properly.

-For milestone 4, I have completed each function, however, I am having a segmentation issue.I am fairly confident that the functions word aside from the segmentation issue.
+For milestone 4, I had a segmentation issue, but I realized it was because I didn't allocate the memory for the list correctly at first and I fixed the memory allocation line accordingly.

 ## Instructions:

-Use "#" followed by a string you want to tokenize
+-Use "#" followed by a string you want to tokenize

-Use "!h" to print the entire history
+-Use "!h" to print the entire history

-Use "!" followed by the id number of history that you want to print
+-Use "!" followed by the id number of history that you want to print